AhmadHassan71/Cloud-Computing-Project/README.md

-# MERN CRUD and Authentication Project
+# Cloud Computing Project with DynamoDB

-This project demonstrates basic CRUD operations along with user authentication using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project demonstrates basic CRUD operations along with user authentication using Amazon DynamoDB, Express.js, React.js, and Node.js.

 ## Project Structure

-The project repository is organized into two main folders:
+The project repository is organized into three main folders:

-- `backend`: Contains the backend server code developed using Node.js and Express.js.
+- `backend`: Contains the backend server code developed using Node.js and Express.js with DynamoDB integration.
 - `frontend`: Contains the frontend client code developed using React.js.
+- `terraform`: Contains infrastructure as code for AWS deployment.

 ## Local Setup